mistweaverco/kuba/README.md

 ### Using the --contain flag

 The `--contain` flag prevents the merging of the current OS environment with the environment variables from `kuba.yaml`.

-This is useful when you want to ensure only the secrets defined in your configuration are available to the command.
+This is useful when you want to ensure only the secrets defined in your configuration are available to the application.

 ```sh
 # Only use environment variables from kuba.yaml